apache/incubator-taverna-site/content/documentation/web-service-developers/index.md

            under the License.

-Taverna aims to support Web services that are [WS-I](http://www.ws-i.org/Profiles/BasicProfile-1.1-2004-08-24.html) (Web Services Interoparability) compliant, but this is a long-term goal and currently there are a few nuances.
+Taverna aims to support Web services that are [WS-I](http://www.ws-i.org/Profiles/BasicProfile-1.1-2004-08-24.html) (Web Services Interoperability) compliant, but this is a long-term goal and currently there are a few nuances.
 However, it should be possible to create Web services that are compatible with Taverna if you follow these guidelines.